 3. Table.
 Enter rows of text and/or numbers, without using quotation marks, using commas (,) to separate the columns and new lines (\n) to separate rows.
 The first row should specify column names.
 This formatting can be achieved by constructing the table in Excel, saving the file as CSV (Comma Delimited), and then viewing the resulting .csv file in a simple text editor such as Notepad.
 Please view the defaults for examples.

 You may choose to either run the model on the default dataset or use your own study data.
-The default data are simulated to represent a study of how administration of dutasteride changed prostate cancer incidence in a cohort of men at increased risk for the disease, reported in Andriole et al. Effect of dutasteride on the risk of prostate cancer.
-N Engl J Med.
-2010; 362(13): 1192-1202.
+The default data are simulated to represent FIXME

 If you choose to use your own study data, it will be stored on a server along with the results of the models you run.
 Both the data and the results will be publicly accessible via a custom URL.
 If you require additional data privacy protection, please contact Jeanette Birnbaum about alternative modeling options.